CTO at the Innovation Hub for Daimler Fleetboard.

 My current interest areas are:

-- Blockchain and smart contracts and how they can enable decentralised and distributed applications.
+- Blockchain and smart contracts and how they can enable decentralisation of applications.
+I think decentralization will be the next big revolution of the Internet.

 - Machine Learning and AI applications.